 Rank sent its camera crews all over the country to record Britons at work and play.
 They recorded Britain’s passions and fashions, ancient traditions and modern anxieties.
 Their cameras also ventured further afield to record Britons holidaying abroad and the men and women serving in the colonies and the Commonwealth.

 Most of the subject matter falls into one of four categories: There are lightweight topical features such as ‘In Gear’, a look at mid-60s fashion; there are factual documentaries such as ‘Changes at the Tower’ (of London); Travelogues like ‘Report on a River’ following the Thames from source to docks; and features showing Britain’s role in a changing and uncertain postwar world.

 Shot on high-quality colour film, over 500 episodes of Look At Life were produced altogether.
 They were never broadcast on television.

 The films were generally narrated in the style typical of newsreel films with a principal voice-over while letting the images tell the story.
-The narration was generally spoken over the natural sounds of the subject being discussed such as motor traffic or the activities within a workplace and with musical accompaniment.
+The narration was generally spoken over the subject’s natural sounds, such as motor traffic or the activities within a workplace and with musical accompaniment.

-The narration was often provided by well-known celebrities and presenters of the time including Raymond Baxter, Eamonn Andrews, Wynford Vaughan-Thomas, and Sid James, but the majority of the films were narrated by actor Tim Turner.
+The narration was often provided by well-known celebrities and presenters, including Raymond Baxter, Eamonn Andrews, Wynford Vaughan-Thomas and Sid James.
+Actor Tim Turner narrated the majority of the films.

 At this turning point in post-WWII recovery, Britons became more playful, tastes became more cosmopolitan, and new influences from abroad were embraced.